dragid10/ItemDatabase/README.md

 # Getting started

-This project uses python 3.12 and is still very much a WIP
+This project uses python 3.12 and is still very much a WIP.

+Also having a barcode scanner would be ideal to get the most use out of this

 1. Install dependenciesd